 ABOUT OUR COMPANY

 Griffin Masonry, Inc. was founded in May 1990 in Mint Hill, NC by brothers Scott & Tony Griffin.
 Griffin Masonry is a masonry contractor in the Charlotte Metro and the Raleigh/Durham area.
-We offer brick, block, and footings, poured in place walls, concrete flatwork & concrete pumping.
+We offer brick, block, and footings, poured in place walls, concrete flatwork & timber pile driving.

 Our company has experienced steady growth during its 30 years of operation.
 Beginning with just a single brick crew and a less than 30 employees, Griffin Masonry has expanded to now running 45 crews and employing more than 200 people.